gregtour/blog-posts/article2.md

 The intermediate representation in a compiler is in general a simplified language of instructions for a program.
 It moves from being a structured representation in a parse tree to being less structured as either a stream of instructions or a directed graph.
-The psuedocode instructions that we use will also be important.
+The pseudocode instructions that we use will also be important.

 As we break up instructions and expressions into a simple operations, there will be a number of temporary variables or temporary values along the way.
 Consider the case of adding three variables and storing the result in another